Ramblurr/Far-Horizons/README.md

 (A few of the internal structures had new fields added to help with the conversion.)

 We replaced the commands used to edit data (`AsciiToBinary`, `BinaryToAscii`, and `Edit`).
-Gamemasters must convert the binary data to JSON, edit the JSON data directly, and then convert back to binary.
+Gamemasters must export the binary data files to JSON, edit the JSON data, and then import the JSON back in.
 We apologize for the inconvenience of the extra steps, but it simplifies the code and testing.

 Again, we have not intentionally changed any of the game mechanics.